Planar Matrices and Arrays of Feynman Diagrams: Poles for Higher $k$: Discussion

 Very nicely, the hard limit of $\eta_J$ also gives an element of the planar basis $\hat{\eta}_{\hat{I}}$ for $(k-1,n-1)$.
 For instance, if $J$ is of the form $J=(1\hat{J})$, it clear from \eqref{hardeta} that we obtain $\eta_{1\hat{J}} \to \hat{\eta}_{\hat{J}}$.
 A similar analysis can be done for general $J$ and recovers the general rule given in \cite{Early:2019eun} for the boundary map.

-Finally, a future direction is to further elucidate the relation between the compatibility formulation using Steinman relations/Weak Separation \cite{Early:2019zyi,Early:2019eun} and the compatibility criteria implemented here in the context of generalized Feynman diagrams.
+A future direction is to further elucidate the relation between the compatibility formulation using Steinman relations/Weak Separation \cite{Early:2019zyi,Early:2019eun} and the compatibility criteria implemented here in the context of planar arrays of degenerate Feynman diagrams.